Chamoli district

 Chamoli district is a district of the Uttarakhand state of India.
-It is bounded by China's Xizang Autonomous Region to the north, and by the Uttarakhand districts of Pithoragarh and Bageshwar to the east, Almora to the south, Pauri Garhwal to the southwest, Rudraprayag to the west, and Uttarkashi to the northwest.
+It is bounded by Tibet to the north, and by the Uttarakhand districts of Pithoragarh and Bageshwar to the east, Almora to the south, Pauri Garhwal to the southwest, Rudraprayag to the west, and Uttarkashi to the northwest.
 The administrative headquarters of Chamoli district is in Gopeshwar.

 Chamoli hosts a variety of destinations of pilgrim and tourist interest including Badrinath, Hemkund Sahib and Valley of Flowers.
 The Chipko movement was first started in Chamoli.

 Etymology

 The name "Chamoli" is derived from the Sanskrit word chandramoli which stands for "One who wears the moon on his head" denoting the Hindu god Shiva.

 History

 The region covered by the district of Chamoli formed part of the Pauri Garhwal district till 1960.
 It occupies the northeastern corner of the Garhwal tract and lies in the central or mid-Himalayas in the very heart of the snowy range described in ancient books as Bahirgiri, one of the three divisions of the Himalayan mountains.

 Chamoli, the district of "Garhwal" the land of forts.
 Today's Garhwal was known as Kedar-khand in the past.
 In puranas Kedar-khand was said to be abode of Hindu God.
 It seems from the facts vedas puranas, Ramayna and Mahabharat that these Hindu scriptures are scripted in kedar-khand.
 It is believed that Hindu God Ganesha wrote first script of vedas in Vayas gufa situated in the last village Mana only 4 km from Badrinath.

 According to Rigveda (1017–19) after Inundation (Jalprlya) Sapt-Rishis saved their lives in the same village Mana.
 Besides there the roots of vedic literature seems to be originated from Garhwal because the Garhwali language has a lot of words common with Sanskrit.
 The work place of vedic Rishis are the prominent pilgrim places in Garhwal specially in chamoli like Atrimuni Ashram in Anusuya about 25 km from chamoli town and work place of Kashyap Rishi at Gandhmadan parwat near Badrinath.
 According to Aadi-Puran, vedvyasa scripted the story of Mahabhrat in Vyas Gufa near Badrinath.
 Pandukeshwar, a small village situated on the Rishikesh Badrinath high-way from where Badrinath is just 25 km away is regarded as Tapsthali (place where one practices Hindu religious austerities) of King Pandu.
 In Kedar-khand Puran this land is regarded the land of lord Shiva.

 The authentic script about the history of Garhwal is found only 6th AD onward.
 Some of the oldest examples of these are the trishul in Gopeshwar, lalitsur in Pandukeshwar.
 The Narvaman rock script in siroli the chand pur Gari rock script by king Kankpal authenticates the history and culture of Garhwal.

-It is believed that about 300 BC, Khasa invaded Garhwal through Kashmir Nepal and Kuman.
-A conflict grew due to this invasion a conflict took place between these outsiders and natives.
-The natives for their protection built small forts called Garhi.
-Later on, Khasa defeated the native totally and captured the forts.